-- Who you are and who is involved in the project team? - What are you applying for funding for (your proposed activity/s)? - Why would you like to do this project? - What benefits do you hope the project will bring to those involved and to primary care research more widely?
+- Who you are and who is involved in the project team? - What are you applying for funding for (your proposed activity/s)? - Why would you like to do this project? - What benefits do you hope the project will bring to those involved and on your research?